vadimsj/redland-renovations/README.md

 - This website has been built to improve the existing website for Redland Renovations, which serves as a portfolio and point of contact for a property renovation company in Bristol, UK.

-- The website is designed as a landing page with a single main Call-to-Action for its visitors, which is to contact the company.
+- The website is designed as a landing page with a single main call-to-action for its visitors, which is to contact the company.

 ## User Eperience (UX)